open-source-firmware/flat-image-tree/source/acknowledgements.rst

 Acknowledgements
 ================

-FIT (Flat Image Tree) was developed in 2008 by Marian Balakowicz and Bartlomiej Sieka of Semihalf, under the guidance of Wolfgang Denk, founder of Denx Software Engineering and creator of U-Boot.
+FIT (Flattened Image Tree) was developed in 2008 by Marian Balakowicz and Bartlomiej Sieka of Semihalf, under the guidance of Wolfgang Denk, founder of Denx Software Engineering and creator of U-Boot.